vachan-maker/vachan-maker.github.io/content/posts/on-not-using-instagram/index.md

 ### So what is it like to not use Instagram?
 I think I am the only in my class who don't use Instagram.

 Without Instagram, I feel like I miss out on a lot of things - especially new trends, viral reels, memes and stuff.
 Sometimes, I kind of feel disconnected with people and the happenings around me.
-There instances where my friends talk about something that happened or saw on Instagram and I really have no clue what they are talking about...lol.
+There are instances where my friends talk about something that happened or saw on Instagram and I really have no clue what they are talking about...lol.

 I also miss out on a lot of posts, stories and pics from my friends.